Best water filters for hard water: buyers guide

 ❌More expensive

-❌Creates some wastewater
+❌Creates wastewater

 ❌Removes beneficial minerals too